 “Wow!”
 Posey exclaims.
 “I haven’t seen one of these in years!”

 “Seen one of what?”
 Lily asks.
 “A basketball?”

 “No, that!”
 He points to the well.
 “Do you know what that is?”

 “It’s an old water well,” I say, like no big whoop, because that well has been sitting here my whole life and probably two lifetimes before that.
 It’s made of stones and has a worn-out roof with weeds growing over it.
 I’m pretty sure the world forgot it existed.

 Genevieve Santos is an illustrator born, raised, and living in San Jose, California, and sole proprietor of a small stationery company, Le Petit Elefant.
-Wanderlust got the best of her so she’s traveled to thirty-one countries before turning thirty, sometimes backpacking, sometimes by camper van, sometimes on her own, but always with a sketchbook.
-Her love for animation started at a young age, and is what drives her to draw the slightest observations.
+Wanderlust got the best of her, so she traveled to thirty-one countries before turning thirty, sometimes backpacking, sometimes by camper van, sometimes on her own, but always with a sketchbook.
+Her love for animation started at a young age and is what drives her to draw the slightest observations.
 She also has an insatiable weakness for ice cream.

 - Publisher: Little Simon (April 3, 2018)

 - Grades: K - 4

 More to Explore

 Our Summer Reading Recommendations